Arche Resonance Theory

 14.3 Across Scales

-Same-scale Arche-Deltas tile the plane in a triangular lattice governed by phase.
-Arche-Deltas at different scales relate through the bidirectional hierarchy established in the foundational domain.
-A large Arche-Delta, generated by a low-ω Archeon, contains within its interior the complete triangular lattice of all smaller scales.
+Same-scale Arche-Deltas form a triangular lattice.
+Different scales enter through the hierarchy already present in the foundational domain.
+A large Arche-Delta, generated by low ω, contains within its interior the complete lattice of smaller scales.

 14.4 The Geometric Origin of Quantization

-The parameter ω in the foundational domain is continuous, taking every real value.
-But the geometric projection of this continuity encounters a strict structural constraint.
-An equilateral triangle cannot be tiled in its interior by equilateral triangles of arbitrarily chosen smaller sizes.
-Perfect interior tiling requires that the contained scales be exact integer fractions of the containing scale: lambda/2, lambda/3, lambda/4, and so on.
-Because scale is the inverse of rotation rate, lambda = 2π/ω, this geometric necessity translates directly into a constraint on ω.
+The parameter ω is continuous in the foundational domain.
+The geometric projection of this continuity encounters a strict constraint.
+An equilateral triangle cannot be tiled perfectly by smaller equilateral triangles of arbitrary size.
+Exact interior tiling requires integer fractions of the containing scale: λ/2, λ/3, λ/4, and so on.
+Since λ = 2π/ω, the geometric restriction becomes a restriction on ω.

 14.5 The Full Geometry